gohugoio/hugo/content/en/methods/shortcode/Parent.md

 The "now" shortcode formats the current time using:

-1. The `dateFormat` parameter passed to the "now" shortcode, if present
+1. The `dateFormat` argument passed to the "now" shortcode, if present
-2. The `dateFormat` parameter passed to the "greeting" shortcode, if present
+2. The `dateFormat` argument passed to the "greeting" shortcode, if present
 3. The default layout string defined at the top of the shortcode